 Green, cost-effective & coming up roses

 We’re green behind the scenes too, of course.
-We use eco-friendly, 100% green and ecologically sound commercial cleaning products, biodegradable bin liners, recycled loo paper and energy efficient light bulbs.
+Everything from pulling pints to sparkly fairy-lights are green thanks to our solar PV system which powers the island venue and ceremony spaces.
+We also use eco-friendly, 100% green and ecologically sound commercial cleaning products, biodegradable bin liners, recycled loo paper and energy efficient light bulbs.
 The recycling of paper, cans, plastic and glass goes without saying, but we also turn kitchen and cardboard waste into compost.

 No need to bust your budget or cut back on style.
 Eco-friendly weddings can be chic and thrifty affairs too.
 Make the most of vintage and pre-loved finds such as decorations and dresses, even jewellery from safe sustainable sources.